eth-vaw-glaciology/GlacierHydroFieldcourse.jl/docs/4_process_traces.md

 - t -- times (s)
 - conc -- concentration (g/l) time series (convert conductivity with f_readout2conc
           to a concentration)
-- minconc -- if concentration drops below this value, discard that value
+- minconc -- if concentration drops below this value, discard that value.
+Useful to discard values which are before/after the sensor is in the water.

 Output: